sagarsys/bengalivo-redesign/README.md

 ### Content Management

 The admin dashboard allows you to:
-- Add/edit/delete kittens
+- Add/edit/delete kittens, retired cats, and breeder cats
-- Manage retired cats
+- Manage page content dynamically
-- Update breeder information
+- Upload and manage images
-- All changes are currently stored in memory (mock data)
+- All changes are stored in SQLite database with Prisma ORM

-For production, you'll want to integrate with a database like:
+### Database

+The application uses SQLite with Prisma ORM for data persistence:
+- **Cats**: Kitten, retired, and breeder cat information
+- **Content**: Dynamic page content management
+- **Images**: File upload and management
+- **Authentication**: NextAuth.js session management

+For production, you can easily migrate to:
 - Vercel Postgres
 - Supabase
 - PlanetScale